 The Computer Science program is an important element of the school curriculum.
 Students are encouraged to develop basic keyboarding.
-Microsoft Office application, Internet research, Internet safety, and practical computer science skills.
+Microsoft Office application, Google Apps, Internet research, Internet safety, and practical computer science skills.
 Standards of conduct and attendance are the same as those of the other subject areas.
 Students who come to Computer class unprepared or without the proper excuse three times will receive an unsatisfactory grade in Computer.

 Library is an important part of the curriculum at Immaculate Conception School.
 Students attend Library class weekly with the goals of fostering an enjoyment of reading, teaching skills that support and reinforce the school-wide curriculum, and enabling the students to navigate successfully in a Library.
 The standards of conduct and attendance are the same as in other subject areas.
 Supplemental materials are used to assist students in learning various library skills.
 In grades three through eight, there are some homework and small project requirements.
 Diocesan grading standards are adhered to in Library class at Immaculate Conception School.

 A regular program in music is an essential part of the curriculum.
 In addition to singing and playing simple instruments, students generally participate in drama and dance.
 Students in grades K through 8 perform in yearly musical programs.
 These annual programs are designed to enrich and enhance the regular school curriculum.
 Performances are posted on the monthly calendar.

 Physical Education Program